+We handle lease dilapidation claims for both landlords and tenants.
 We can provide you with the right legal advice and access to specialists to resolve your case quickly and robustly.

 If you’re coming to a break or exit in your commercial property lease you may encounter a lease dilapidation claim actioned under Section 18 (1) of the Landlord & Tenant Act 1927.
 These claims are becoming more common given shortened leases or tenants acting on break clauses rather than renewing leases.
 This revision of commercial terms can lead to the landlord seeking to redress the loss of income through serving a dilapidation claim identifying breaches of covenant to repair, decorate and reinstate a tenant’s alterations.